nus-cs2103-AY1718S2/addressbook-level4/collated/functional/wynonaK.md

     public static final String MESSAGE_USAGE = COMMAND_WORD
             + " -[f]o/-[f]p/-a"
-            + ": Deletes the person/pet/appointment identified by the index number used in the last listing.\n"
+            + ": Deletes the contact/pet/appointment identified by the index number used in the latest listing.\n"
-            + "Additional -[f] options indicates forcefully deleting object and all related dependencies.\n"
+            + "Additional -[f] options indicates forcefully deleting object all of its related dependencies.\n"
             + "Parameters: INDEX (must be a positive integer, must not be invalid)\n"
             + "Example: " + COMMAND_WORD + " -o 1";

     public static final String MESSAGE_USAGE_OWNER = COMMAND_WORD
             + " -o"
-            + ": Deletes the person identified by the index number used in the last person listing.\n"
+            + ": Deletes the contact identified by the index number used in the latest contact listing.\n"
             + "Parameters: INDEX (must be a positive integer, must not be invalid)\n"
             + "Example: " + COMMAND_WORD + " -o 1";

     public static final String MESSAGE_USAGE_PET_PATIENT = COMMAND_WORD
             + " -p"
-            + ": Deletes the pet patient identified by the index number used in the last pet patient listing.\n"
+            + ": Deletes the pet patient identified by the index number used in the latest pet patient listing.\n"
             + "Parameters: INDEX (must be a positive integer, must not be invalid)\n"
             + "Example: " + COMMAND_WORD + " -p 1";

     public static final String MESSAGE_USAGE_APPOINTMENT = COMMAND_WORD
             + " -a"
-            + ": Deletes the appointment identified by the index number used in the last appointment listing.\n"
+            + ": Deletes the appointment identified by the index number used in the latest appointment listing.\n"
             + "Parameters: INDEX (must be a positive integer, must not be invalid)\n"
             + "Example: " + COMMAND_WORD + " -a 1";

     public static final String MESSAGE_USAGE_FORCE_OWNER = COMMAND_WORD
             + " -fo"
-            + ": Forcefully deletes the person and all related dependencies "
+            + ": Forcefully deletes a contact and all related dependencies "
-            + "identified by the index number used in the last person listing.\n"
+            + "identified by the index number used in the latest contact listing.\n"
             + "Parameters: INDEX (must be a positive integer)\n"
             + "Example: " + COMMAND_WORD + " -fo 1";

     public static final String MESSAGE_USAGE_FORCE_PET_PATIENT = COMMAND_WORD
             + " -fp"
-            + ": Forcefully deletes the pet and all related dependencies "
+            + ": Forcefully deletes a pet patient and all related dependencies "
-            + "identified by the index number used in the last person listing.\n"
+            + "identified by the index number used in the latest pet patient listing.\n"
             + "Parameters: INDEX (must be a positive integer, must not be invalid)\n"
             + "Example: " + COMMAND_WORD + " -fp 1";

-    public static final String MESSAGE_DELETE_PERSON_SUCCESS = "Deleted Person: %1$s";
+    public static final String MESSAGE_DELETE_PERSON_SUCCESS = "Deleted Contact: %1$s";
     public static final String MESSAGE_DELETE_PET_PATIENT_SUCCESS = "Deleted Pet Patient: %1$s";
     public static final String MESSAGE_DELETE_APPOINTMENT_SUCCESS = "Deleted Appointment: %1$s";